Obstetrics and Gynaecology

 In addition to addressing traditional aspects of women’s health care, including managing maternal and fetal conditions, reproductive planning, lifestyle risk reduction, and chronic and acute health issues, the discipline is also at the forefront of discovering, imparting and applying new knowledge.
 This includes in relation to: the ongoing health impacts of genetic and epigenetic programming in utero, including on future generations; and continuing advances in reproductive medicine, which are achieving excellent outcomes for many infertile couples, but also—at times—raising significant ethical and moral challenges.

-The discipline has a strong clinical and research presence within the Lyell McEwin, Modbury Public, new Royal Adelaide, The Queen Elizabeth and Women’s and Children’s hospitals, as well as the University of Adelaide’s Robinson Research Institute (RRI).
+The discipline has a strong clinical and research presence within the Lyell McEwin, Modbury Public, Royal Adelaide, The Queen Elizabeth and Women’s and Children’s hospitals, as well as the University of Adelaide’s Robinson Research Institute (RRI).

 Extensive undergraduate teaching